 If you have looked at becoming a male massage therapist in London and thought, “I could do this, but where do I start?”, this guide is for you.
 If your thoughts were more along the lines of, “I’d love to do this, but I don’t know if I could”, we’re writing for you as well.
 Hardened Londoners and new arrivals, here is how to land a job that is fun, keeps you in shape and pays well.
 You will need (not necessarily in that order): experience, skills, looks, charisma and marketing.
 Let’s roll.

-One of our masseurs told us what he loves about his job.
+A few masseurs told us what they love about their job.
 Read it here.

 Skills & experience

 The catch-22 of every job is that people who hire you are looking for experience, and you can only get experience once you have been hired.
 It’s one of those impossibilities that no one talks about in the world of employment, which often puts new starters in an awkward position of having to either work for no money (whilst their landlord demands rent payments all the same!) or to embellish their CVs.
 That’s how a cashier becomes a “customer relations manager”, and can you blame them?

 Experience in the world of male massage is paramount, of course.
 How else will you know how to provide the service that your clients expect, or how to ensure your safety and the longevity of your business.
 Agencies like ours sometimes offer free training for masseurs who are just starting up, and it’s worth enquiring.
 For example, we might have a new male massage therapist in London who is great at body to body, but has no tantric experience, in which case we would offer him training.
 If you have any experience in therapeutic massage, it does count!
 You can contact an agency and see if they would train you up to the sensual elements of the job.